frozystaysfrozen/NO-POST-MORTEM/README.md

 * **Terminal-based interface**
   Currently powered by Python, `print()`, `input()`, and an irresponsible quantity of `pause()` calls.

-## Modding

-Open an issue/DM me on Discord (frozystaysfrozen) in regards to modding (NO) POST-MORTEM, and I'll give you the modding resources ((NO) POST-MORTEM.py and maybe Python 3.x if you don't have it already)

 ## Roadmap

 ### 1.0.0 - Base Game